-The African golden cat has a fur color ranging from chestnut or reddish-brown, grayish brown to dark slaty.
-Some are spotted, with the spots ranging from faded tan to black in color.
-In others the spotting pattern is limited to the belly and inner legs.
+The African golden cat has a fur colour ranging from chestnut or reddish-brown, greyish brown to dark slaty.
+Some have colour spots ranging from faded tan to black; in others, the spotting pattern is only around the belly and inner legs.

-Skins of African golden cats can be identified by the presence of a distinctive whorled ridge of fur in front of the shoulders, where the hairs change direction.
+You can differentiate the African golden cat from other wild cats by skin, which has a distinctive whorled ridge of fur in front of the shoulders, where the hairs change direction.

 The African golden cat’s existence is threatened due to deforestation and bushmeat hunting.
 It was most recently assessed for The IUCN Red List of Threatened Species in 2014 and listed as Vulnerable under criteria A2c+3c.

 The African Golden Cat occurs mainly in moist equatorial forests.
 However, on the periphery of its range, it penetrates savanna regions along riverine forests.
 It also occurs in montane forests and alpine moorland around East Africa.

 African golden cats are present in all western-Uganda national parks except Semuliki National Park.
 They have been most recently reported in Kibale National Park and Bwindi Impenetrable National Park.